1-310-390-0131 - Outside U.S.

 A Few Taboos

 1. We would suggest never asking a new American acquaintance a direct question about their salary, religion, age, money, or weight.
-These topics can be awkward and uncomcomfortable.
+These topics can be awkward and uncomfortable.

 In my classes, I often have students come up with their own small talk topics for practice.
-The following simple activities make fine classroom conversation activities.
+The following pair/group activities make fine classroom conversation activities.
 Feel free to use!

 Activity 1: With a partner, add 5 possible topics for small talk.